 Better adapting migration policies to labour market needs would help Ghana’s economy, says new ILO -OECD Development Centre report

-A Workshop was held in Accra from May 3-7 in the context of the project "Assessing the economic contribution of labour migration in developing countries as countries of destination" (ECLM).
-The Workshop was organized in collaboration with the Centre for Migration Studies (University of Ghana), and discussed the implementation of a study of the mining and trade sectors.
-The agenda for the workshop can be downloaded below.
+An event was held in Accra on 20 June 2018 to launch the report, How Immigrants Contribute to Ghana's Economy.
+The report was produced in the context of the project "Assessing the economic contribution of labour migration in developing countries as countries of destination" (ECLM).
+The agenda for this event can be downloaded below.